This article was originally published in June 2018. It has been updated to reflect current information.

 Scan your expenses for ways to reduce costs so that you can save and ultimately invest more.
 This gets you closer to your goals.

-Remember: Even with fixed expenses, you can still find ways to cut spending, as long as the reductions are feasible.
+Remember: Even with fixed expenses, you can still find ways to cut spending, so long as the reductions are feasible.
 Have you compared prices through different service providers such as cell phone or insurance carriers?
-Can you eat out less often, cancel subscriptions or make other lifestyle changes?
+Can you eat out less often, cancel subscriptions, or make other lifestyle changes?
 If you are likely to make impulse purchases, help yourself, and avoid keeping cash or your favorite store’s credit card in your wallet.

 On the income side, can you ask for a raise, earn more with a side gig, or even consider searching for a higher paying job?